AdUhTkJm/compiler/readme.md

 A small C compiler inspired by 9cc.

-### Change log
+### Changelog

+#### Step 4
+Added global variables.
+Changed assembly syntax to NASM, since intel_syntax noprefix is not well-documented.

 #### Step 3
-Add functions and int-typed variables.
+Added functions and int-typed variables.

 #### Step 2
-Add multiplication, brackets and return statement.
+Added multiplication, brackets and return statement.

 #### Step 1
-Add ability to evaluate plus and minus.
+Added ability to evaluate plus and minus.